-The Company faces a number of risks on the way to building shareholder value.
-The Company maintains a risk register that identifies specific risks, their potential impact, their likelihood and mitigating actions.
+The Company faces a number of risks and maintains a risk register that identifies specific risks, their potential impact, their likelihood and mitigating actions.
 This register is updated as required and on an annual basis as a minimum.
-Some selected key risks are addressed below.
+Selected key risks are addressed below.